This post may contain affiliate links. For more information, please read the full disclosure policy here.

 6. Parthenon

-The park is well located just outside of the city with a public bus stop very close.
-I sat for a moment outside in a swinging bench chair, enjoying the nice afternoon and lake views next to the Parthenon.
-There were children running around the water, people feeding the local ducks and teenagers gossiping and giggling as they checked their smartphones.
+The park is well located just outside the city, and a public bus stop is close.
+I sat outside in a swinging bench chair for a moment, enjoying the lovely afternoon and lake views next to the Parthenon.
+Children were running around the water, people were feeding the local ducks, and teenagers were gossiping and giggling as they checked their smartphones.
 It seemed like an epicentre of Nashville life.

-Where to stay with two days in Nashville
+Where to stay for two days in Nashville

 Music City Hostel

-This is where I stayed during my two days in Nashville, which had both positives and negatives.
+This is where I stayed during my two days in Nashville, which had positives and negatives.
 Firstly, the staff here are fantastic and friendly.
 There’s also a communal kitchen and lounge area where I regularly sat at the dinner table on my computer.
-I chatted to everyone about their day, their plans and sometimes their music.
-The rooms are divided so when you enter there’s a little lounge area, one bathroom and three separate rooms housing usually four people each.
+I chatted with everyone about their day, their plans, and sometimes their music.
+The rooms are divided, so when you enter, there’s a little lounge area, one bathroom and three separate rooms housing usually four people each.

 This was a little inconvenient in the morning as most people woke up around the same time.
 However, there was a spare bathroom in the communal area.
 I used this every morning without a problem.
-The room you sleep in is also quite small, so if you have a lot of luggage and your roommates do too it could prove difficult to move.
+The room you sleep in is also relatively small, so it could prove difficult to move if you have a lot of luggage, and your roommates do too.

-The hostel has a sister hostel a bit closer downtown but it was a little pricier.
+The hostel has a sister hostel a bit closer downtown, but it’s a little pricier.
 So I chose the cheaper option, as per usual.
-But I walked into the city both mornings which took about 25 minutes.
-It was quite a nice way to start my day.
+But I walked into the city both mornings, taking about 25 minutes.
+It was a pretty lovely way to start my day.
 Then I caught a bus back to the hostel in the evening, which took less than 5 minutes.
 Perfect!

 If you’re not travelling solo or are looking for non-hostel options, check out The Russell (that decor 😍) and The Hermitage Hotel.